Dave Dickenson: BC Lions

-Dickenson began the 2005 season embroiled in a quarterback controversy with Printers, who was named the 2004 CFL Most Outstanding Player.
-Dickenson emerged as the starter, and was instrumental in leading the Lions to an 11-0 start (where he played in 9 of the 11 games), en route to a 12-6 season finish.
+Dickenson began the 2005 season embroiled in a quarterback controversy with Printers.
+Dickenson emerged as the starter, and was instrumental in leading the Lions to an 11–0 start (where he played in 9 of the 11 games), en route to a league-best 12–6 season finish.
 Dickenson set an all-time CFL record with a passing efficiency mark of 118.8.
 He fell just short of the attempts required to set a further mark with a 74.0% completion rate, due to 4 games missed because of a concussion.
 Dickenson was named CFL Player of the Month for both July and September, and was Player of the Week twice.
+BC hosted Edmonton in the West Final, but lost 28–23, which meant BC would not be playing in the Grey Cup the following week.

-In 2006, he threw for 3032 yd and 22 touchdowns while only playing 13 games.
-He led the Lions to the franchise's 5th Grey Cup title on November 19, 2006 with a 25-14 win over the Montreal Alouettes.
+In 2006, BC's quarterback controversy ended when Printers joined the Kansas City Chiefs.
+Dickenson threw for 3032 yd and 22 touchdowns while only playing 13 games.
+He led the Lions to the franchise's 5th Grey Cup title on November 19, 2006, with a 25–14 win over the Montreal Alouettes.
 Dickenson was named the Grey Cup Most Valuable Player.
 Dickenson's 2007 season was interrupted early by a serious concussion received on a hit from Saskatchewan's Fred Perry.
 Jarious Jackson eventually led the team to another first-place finish and franchise record 14 wins, but the Lions were defeated in the playoffs with a recovered Dickenson being called on to relieve Jackson.
 Dickenson was released from the BC Lions on November 26, 2007, after five seasons with the team.

-Return to Calgary
+Calgary Stampeders (second stint)

-On January 31, 2008, Dickenson signed as a free agent with the Calgary Stampeders, the team where he began his professional career, lives with his family, and where his brother Craig was the special-teams co-ordinator then.
-But this return was short lived, as post concussion symptoms returned, thus ending his long storied career in professional football.
+On January 31, 2008, Dickenson signed as a free agent with the Calgary Stampeders.
+He returned to the city where he lived with his family, and to the team where he began his professional career.
+He was reunited with his offensive coordinator from his first season in Calgary, John Hufnagel.
+Hufnagel had recently been hired as Calgary's General Manager and Head Coach.
+Dickenson's brother, Craig, was on the staff as special-teams co-ordinator.
+Dickenson's only playing time that season came in the Labour Day Classic filling in for an injured Henry Burris.
+However, his return was short lived, as post concussion symptoms returned, thus ending his long storied career in professional football.
+Dickenson remained with the Stampeders for the rest of the season.
+Calgary went on to win the Grey Cup 22–14 over Montreal.

 Dickenson retired as a player on February 4, 2009.

 In 2015, Dickenson was inducted into the Canadian Football Hall of Fame.